wpiao/django-rest/README.md

 ## Get started

 1. Clone down the repo.
-2. Download .env file and add it under `music_project` folder.
+2. Download .env file and add it under `music_project` folder and `root` folder.
+Make sure its under both folder, one is for local and the other one is for docker.
 Make sure the file name is `.env`.
 3. Run command `python3 -m venv .venv` and `source .venv/bin/activate` to setup virtual environment.
 4. Run command `pip install -r requirements.txt` to install the dependencies.
 5. Run command `python manage.py makemigrations` and `python manage.py migrate`.